mapleyuan/maple_plugin/README.md

 ============
 A image selector plugin
 ------------
-especially it is display on the windows view, and will be display above all the view. if you want to use it, just to make the code like MainActivity.
+It is display on the windows view, especially it will be display above all the views.
+If you want to use it, just write the code like MainActivity.

 /**